redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 On both nodes start the cluster

-    node1$ pcs cluster cluster start
+    node1$ pcs cluster start
-    node2$ pcs cluster cluster start
+    node2$ pcs cluster start

-Now that the cluster is started commands only need to be run on one of the machines to add resources and check status.</br> You'll need to add stonith devices for resources to start properly.
+Now that the cluster is started commands only need to be run on one of the machines to add resources and check status.
+You'll need to add stonith devices for resources to start properly.
 For this demonstration stonith it will be disabled instead.
 For a properly configured highly available cluster stonith must be configured, do not disable it in that case.

     node1$ pcs property set stonith-enabled=true